 Healthy homemade Easy Spicy Mango Salsa!
-Fresh diced mango mixed with crunchy cucumber, red bell pepper, red onion, garlic, and cilantro.
+Fresh diced mango mixed with crunchy red bell pepper, purple onion, garlic, and cilantro.
 All finished off with lime juice, red wine vinegar, olive oil, agave, salt, and pepper.
-The perfect side salad, party appetizer or just for a quick snack.
+The perfect side salad, healthy snack or appetizer, ready in 10 minutes.
 Vegan, gluten-free and so good!!!

-It’s super simple and only has a few ingredients.
-Refreshing sweet mango, tangy bright lime, sweet red bell peppers, crunchy sliced red onion and the perfect hint of spice from the jalapeño.
-Finished off with cilantro and a squeeze of lime makes this the perfect appetizer, side salad, topping, whatever you want it to be.
+It’s a super simple recipe that requires only a few ingredients.
+Made with refreshing sweet mango, tangy bright lime, sweet red bell peppers, crunchy sliced purple onion, and the perfect hint of spice from the jalapeño.
+Finished off with cilantro and a squeeze of lime which makes this the perfect appetizer, side salad, topping, whatever you want it to be.

 Here we go!

 - Start by cutting off the end to help the mango stand up and stabilize it and give it some feet or a nice flat base.

 - Then use a sharp knife to slice the skin off by slicing down the mango along the curve of the fruit.
 Continue all around the mango until you have trimmed off all of the skin.

 - Now it’s time to slice it up.
 FYI…there is a pit in the center.
 So instead of trying to cut the pit out, I like to just cut around it.
 To do this, slice off the sides or cheeks of the mango and dice them up.
 Then slice around the rest of the mango to get all that mango goodness and toss the pitted center.
 You will be able to feel the pit as you slice through.